nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_1/neha_shethia/README.md

 * Drive Link : https://drive.google.com/drive/folders/1hRR4IiVU8rITdy0rM3BmNFd6N_UBW2ll
 * Continued Research on Section 2 for other parts - Continuous Validation and Critical Assessment Protocols.

+Week 6 (Aug 29):
+* Started Working on Section 5.
+* Created detailed scripts for titles in the “Integration with Computational Skepticism” section.
+* Outlined key concepts of systematic doubt, emphasizing the need to rigorously question AI outputs rather than accepting claims at face value.Included examples of high-stakes AI failures, such as IBM Watson for Oncology, to illustrate real-world consequences of unvalidated AI systems.
+* Scripted content on computational validation methods, including adversarial testing and robustness evaluation, showing how AI vulnerabilities can be systematically detected.
+* Developed segments on balancing skepticism with productive human-AI collaboration, using studies like Stanford CheXaid to demonstrate AI as a “second reader” under human oversight.
+* Added coverage of continuous assessment frameworks, such as TensorFlow Data Validation, highlighting techniques for detecting data drift, schema anomalies, and performance degradation over time.
+* Ensured all scripts aligned with the Botspeak principles of Cartesian doubt, epistemic rigor, and embedding skepticism into practical AI workflows.

+Week 7 (Sept 05):
+* For Section 2 - Created video section on Balancing AI Capabilities with Human Oversight, emphasizing role clarity, continuous feedback, and fail-safe governance in high-stakes systems.Added case studies from autonomous driving, healthcare diagnostics, and financial trading to highlight human–AI accountability mechanisms.
+* Documented Continuous Validation and Critical Assessment Protocols, covering automated fact-checking, ground-truth revalidation, human escalation, and feedback loops.
+Integrated findings from multiple peer-reviewed sources demonstrating performance improvements when humans remain in the loop.
+* Produced videos on Integration of Philosophical Rigor with Practical AI, showing how Descartes, Hume, and Popper’s principles map directly into workflows.
+Highlighted practical applications of falsifiability, explainability, and ethical oversight across healthcare, finance, and policing systems.
+* Ensured that Botspeak’s philosophical pillars are connected to applied governance practices, bridging theory with real-world human–AI collaboration.
+* For Section 5 - Created videos on “Integration with Computational Skepticism”, covering systematic doubt, computational validation methods, human-AI collaboration, and continuous assessment frameworks.

 # Module 1: Botspeak - The Nine Pillars of AI Fluency

 ## Overview